johannstark-lt/Demo1-AutoML/README.md

 To get started with AutoML for entity extraction.
 First we need to understand what is AutoML and what is capable of.

-To get more knowledge please use this Beginner's guide: https://cloud.google.com/natural-language/automl/docs/beginners-guide
+To get more knowledge, please use this Beginner's guide: https://cloud.google.com/natural-language/automl/docs/beginners-guide

 Then, please read the following tutorial regarding entity extraction demo created by Google: https://cloud.google.com/natural-language/automl/docs/quickstart